Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/required/030_tls-config.en.md

 For practical reasons the root CAs usually do not directly sign a server certificate, but rather an intermediate certificate, which is then used to sign the final certificate.

-All in all, the chain of trust looks like this:
+All in all, the chain of trust thus looks like this:
 1. The Client trusts the root CA.
 1. The root CA trusts the intermediate CA.
 1. The intermediate CA trusts the server.